twilio-labs/paste/internal-docs/process/epic-template.md

 ### Design component

 1. Design the component
-2. Includes design for states listed in the acceptance criteria: [LINK TO SPEC]
+2. Includes design for states listed in the acceptance criteria.
 3. Schedule a review with the team.
 4. Share the design as a Request for Comment (RFC) on Github Discussions.
 Share the post in all the design + front-end Slack channels.